HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 2. `Visual Studio Code` to leverage `Jupyter Notebook` and manage the project.
 3. `PostgreSQL (pgAdmin)` to use `SQL` to create a database, create relationships between the tables, fix the incorrect/invalid values and outliers, and ensure data consistency and integrity.
 4. `Tableau` to visualize and analyze the data, leveraging Descriptive Statistics to examine past performance to find patterns and unearth actionable insights.
-5. `Git` to implement version control and enable efficient collaboration (Between my Mac laptop and Windows computer).
+5. `Git` to implement version control and enable efficient collaboration between my MacBook, hosting PostgreSQL, and Desktop computer, hosting Tableau Public.
+Let’s imagine a collab between a Data Analyst and a BI Analyst.
 6. `GitHub` to host the project files on the Cloud.

-Access the Tableau visualizations and analysis on [Tableau Public](https://public.tableau.com/app/profile/himanshu.jagtap/viz/DivvyExecutiveDashboard_17111650001190/DivvyAnalysis)

 ## Extract

 The ‘trips’ quarterly datasets, along with the ‘stations’ dataset, were downloaded from [Divvy website](https://divvybikes.com/system-data)

-Each trip is anonymized and includes:
+Each **trip** is anonymized and includes:
 - Trip start day and time
 - Trip end day and time
 - Trip start station